conorbmurphy/galvanizereference/README.md

 ## Interview Questions Topics ##

+* Runtime analysis:
-* Runtime analysis is a popular interview topic: do you understand the concequences of what you’ve written?
+  * do you understand the concequences of what you’ve written?
 Use generators and dicts when possible.
+  * Indexes can speed up queries (btree is common, allowing you to subdivide values.)
+  * Vectorized options are more effective than iterative ones
 * You need to know the basics of OOP in interviews.
 A common interview question is how to design a game: start with designing classes.
 * SQL will be addressed on all interviews
+  * What is the difference between WHERE and HAVING?
+(HAVING is like WHERE but can be applied after an aggregation)
+  * Types of joins